What Is Sleep Hygiene?

 Why Does Sleep Hygiene Matter?

 Quality sleep is essential for physical and mental health, productivity, and overall well-being.
 Whether you’re a child or an older adult, everyone benefits from better sleep.
-Forming good habits is crucial for maintaining health, and sleep hygiene plays a key role in achieving that goal.
+For people living with mood disorders, the stakes are even higher.
+Disrupted sleep is associated with increased risk of depressive or manic episodes, substance use relapse, elevated suicidality, and broader difficulties with emotion regulation.
+Forming good sleep habits is important for everyone, and especially critical for those managing mental health conditions.

 Signs of Poor Sleep Hygiene